 If you’ve leased or financed a car in the last 25 years, chances are you’ve carried GAP insurance.
-If you’re thinking about leasing or financing, it’s almost certain that the dealership will try to sell it to you.
+If you’re thinking about leasing or taking out an auto loan, it’s almost certain that the dealership will try to sell you GAP insurance.

 You may well need the coverage, but you don’t necessarily have to buy it from the car dealer.
-Before you’re faced with buying GAP insurance, here’s what you need to know.
+Before you select an auto insurance policy and add GAP insurance, here’s what you need to know.

-And that’s where lots of car owners get a nasty surprise: They owe more than what the car is worth.
+The discrepancy between the initial cost of a car and the depreciating worth is what often gives car owners a nasty surprise: They owe more than what the car is worth.
 If their car is totaled or stolen, the insurance company pays out substantially less than what they owe.
-You’re on the hook for the difference--which could amount to thousands of dollars.
+You’re on the hook for the difference — which could amount to thousands of dollars.

 That’s where GAP insurance comes in.
 GAP is an acronym for Guaranteed Asset Protection.
 It covers the difference between the value of the car and what you owe on it.
 If your car is totaled or stolen and you’re “upside down” on the loan, you’ll be glad to have GAP insurance.

 The benefit isn’t paid to you directly; it’s paid to the finance company to pay off your loan or lease.

 Specifics vary by carrier, but in general, GAP insurance works like this: